Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 - Editing the website should be as easy as editing a text file
     - I would **not use any JS** for my website, since I dislike it (possibly for no apparent reason)
 - Ideally **the cost** to maintain the site **should be minimal**, no more than 5 coffees/month
-- Finally the most important clause, arguably: **It had to be at least as good has José's**
+- Finally the most important clause, arguably: **It had to be at least as good as José's**

 # The Setup